anujgoenka9/autocoder/README.md

 # AutoCoder

-This is a starter template for building a SaaS application using **Next.js** with support for authentication, Stripe integration for payments, and a dashboard for logged-in users.
+This is an AI-powered code generation SaaS application built with **Next.js** that allows users to create and modify Next.js projects using natural language.
+It includes authentication, Stripe integration for payments, and a dashboard for managing AI-generated code projects.

 **Demo: [https://www.autocodingai.space/](https://www.autocodingai.space/)**

 ## Features

-- Marketing landing page (`/`) with animated Terminal element
-- Pricing page (`/pricing`) which connects to Stripe Checkout
-- Dashboard pages with CRUD operations on users/teams
-- Basic RBAC with Owner and Member roles
-- Subscription management with Stripe Customer Portal
-- Email/password authentication with JWTs stored to cookies
-- Global middleware to protect logged-in routes
-- Local middleware to protect Server Actions or validate Zod schemas
-- Activity logging system for any user events
 - **AI Code Generation**: Intelligent agent that can create and modify Next.js projects using natural language
+- **Project Management**: Dashboard for managing AI-generated code projects with CRUD operations
+- **Team Collaboration**: Basic RBAC with Owner and Member roles for team-based development
+- **Subscription Management**: Stripe integration with Customer Portal for managing AI usage plans
+- **Authentication**: Email/password authentication with JWTs stored to cookies
+- **Security**: Global middleware to protect logged-in routes and local middleware for Server Actions
+- **Marketing**: Landing page with animated Terminal element showcasing AI capabilities
+- **Pricing**: Transparent pricing page connected to Stripe Checkout for AI usage plans

 ## Tech Stack